NLog/NLog/CONTRIBUTING.md

 Support & contributing guidelines
 ===
 Do you have feature requests, questions or would you like to report a bug?
 Please follow these guidelines when posting on the [issue list](https://github.com/NLog/NLog/issues).
-The issues are labeled with the [following guideline](/issue-labeling.md).

 Feature requests
 ----